 - Buyer’s agent – It’s common practice for the seller to pay for the commission fee of the buyer’s agent as a sort of fee for finding a buyer.
 The commission fee for the buyer’s agent is typically 3% of the house’s sale price.

 - Seller’s agent – The seller’s agent typically gets a commission of 3% of the sale price as well.
 In theory, the seller agent is splitting the 6% commission with the buyer agent because the arrangement is a co-brokered one.

 While these percentages seem small, they can make a big impact on a seller’s budget.
 Let’s say a seller is selling their home for $500,000.
 A typical commission would be 6% of that price, so a seller would have to pay the new owner $30,000.

 When a home changes ownership, the state charges a tax for the transfer fee.
 Typically, the seller covers this tax.
-In some states it’s even the law.
-The amount taxed is usually a percentage of the home’s sale price.
+In some states, it’s even the law.
+The amount taxed is usually a percentage of the home sale.
 What you can expect will vary from state to state.
-In NYC, for instance, a seller pays two transfer taxes: one to the state and one to the city.
+In NYC, for instance, the home seller pays two transfer taxes: one to the state and one to the city.